What is ArcCatalog?

 As mentioned ArcCatalog is like a library for GIS data.
 But this library only recognizes GIS formats.
 For example, you can see geodatabases, raster and vector files.
 But you won’t be able to see PDF files unless you tell it to.

 You set up relationships and topology in geodatabases.
 The easiest way to do this is using the tree view in ArcCatalog.
 In fact, you won’t be able to view the contents of a geodatabase without ArcCatalog.
-Here’s how a geodatabase looks like:
+Here’s what a geodatabase looks like:

 Edit Metadata with Convenience